P246 Communications and Public Affairs Manager

 This is an exciting opportunity for an individual who has excellent media handling skills to deal with high profile, sensitive issues and will act as an expert on media relations.
 This role is suitable for someone with a good political awareness and knowledge of the Scottish and UK Parliamentary processes and procedures.
 The successful candidate will represent the Commission externally to a range of senior stakeholders ensuring the reputation and profile is maintained and enhanced.

-- Role Profile
+- Role profile

-- Guaranteed Interview Scheme Form
+- Guaranteed Interview Scheme and Reasonable Adjustment form

 Please refer to Civil Service Jobs for all our current vacancies, downloading and completing the application pack for your chosen vacancy.
 Advice on how to complete your application can be found on the applicant guidance document.
 Please read this carefully before completing your application.

 All completed applications should be returned to the recruitment team, prior to the closing dates and time.
 No applications will be accepted after this time.
 Applications should be returned to:

 We can provide vacancy details in a range of accessible formats.
 If you wish to make use of this service or have any specific requirements to enable you to complete the application process, please contact us on the following:

 All posts will require successful applicants to undergo security checks in accordance with the Governments Baseline Personnel Security Standard.

 Refusal to comply with any request to undertake checks will lead to any offer of employment being withdrawn.

 References will be taken from two nominated referees, after a conditional offer of employment is made.